Access the Airflow web interface

 airflowByoidUri: https://example-dot-us-central1.composer.byoid.googleusercontent.com

 When debugging or troubleshooting Cloud Composer environments, some issues may be resolved by restarting the Airflow web server.
-You can restart the web server using the restartWebServer API or the restart-web-server gcloud command:
+You can restart the web server using the restartWebServer API or the restart-web-server command in Google Cloud CLI:

 gcloud beta composer environments restart-web-server ENVIRONMENT_NAME \